How to Respond to Questions About Bring Your Bible to School Day

 Aren’t there are a lot of inaccuracies in the Bible?—I mean, it’s been translated so many times that it has to be full of contradictions.

 It also might help to ask the person if there is a specific contradiction or inaccuracy they have in mind.
 Then, it’s important not to be defensive about the apparent contradiction the person mentions.
 While some may just be trying to argue, others may have genuine questions or confusion.
-If you don’t know the answer, then it’s alright to respectfully explain that you’d like more time to look into that question for yourself and then get back to them with your thoughts on it.
-This is also a good opportunity to strengthen your own understanding and trust in the Bible!
-Check with a parent, church leader or youth pastor you respect for help in researching the question.
-You can also review articles like this one–Is the Bible Reliable?–to get started with your research.
+If you don’t know the answer, then it’s alright to respectfully explain that you’d like more time to look into that question for yourself.

 It’s also worth noting that the Bible has the highest accuracy of translation standards and historical documentation of any literature from ancient times.
 There are thousands of well-preserved New Testament documents and copies, for example—far more documentation than exists for any other ancient literature.
 As a result, researchers have pointed out that if the manuscripts that comprise the New Testament were rejected, then other ancient literature, such as Plato’s writings or Homer’s The Iliad would also have to be rejected—since they have far less documentation than the New Testament.
 Likewise, the Old Testament has been more accurately preserved than any other ancient literature of equal age.

-Maybe I believe in Jesus and what the New Testament says, but I’m just not sure the Old Testament is reliable or relevant to today’s culture.
+Maybe I believe in Jesus and what the New Testament says, but what’s the deal with the Old Testament?

 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them,” Jesus said in Matthew 5:17.